25 - 1 - Great Films

 Screenplay: Akira Kurosawa / Shinobu Hashimoto / Hideo Oguni

-Japanese director Kurosawa proves he’s definitely included among the elite class of the world’s greatest directors.
+Japanese director Akira Kurosawa proves his 2nd film listed here is well deserved—he’s definitely included among the elite class of the world’s greatest directors.
 This marvelous character study covers the life of Kanji, (Takashi Shimura) a civil servant who’s been at the same boring job for 30 years.
-When he’s diagnosed with terminal cancer, he realizes how meaningless and dull his life has been.
+This psychological study may not be everyone’s favorite, but it has a moving, awakening, conclusion.
+When he’s diagnosed with terminal cancer, he realizes how meaningless and dull his life has been, a cog in the machine.
 To break away from the monotony, the loneliness and the depression, he embarks on a personal journey to do something of value to give his life some kind of purpose.
 What can he possible leave behind to give his life story substance and meaning?
 “I can’t afford to hate people.
 I don’t have that kind of time.”
 This is his story.
-A remarkable experience in sensitive filmmaking!
+A most remarkable experience in Sensitive Filmmaking!

 19. NOTORIOUS (1946) U.S.